 I started out by cutting one of my four inch strips in half to make 2 two inch strips.
 I used these as a sort of molding along the edges of the plank wall.

 Then I used a stud finder to mark where the studs are in the wall.

 I used a jigsaw to trim my boards to the right length while Mitch hung the boards.
 (You can use pretty much any kind of saw for these short straight cuts, or if you plan ahead well, you can have them cut to the correct length when you are at the store.)

 Because the plywood is so light, the planks were quite easy to hang.
 We simply nailed them up with a finishing nail in each stud.
 (This worked out to three nails per board.)
-This way, it is possible for us to remove the wall if we decide to change things up or put the house on the market.
+This way, it is possible for us to remove the planks if we decide to change things up or put the house on the market in the future.
 As we were hanging the planks, we used a few pennies between each board to keep the spacing between boards even.

 Want to see more inexpensive, gutsy DIY projects?
 Here are a few of my favorites:

 (This one is made from scraps of wood left over from my plank wall!)